RiskLens/pipelinetest/Readme.md

 - Publish an API artifact
 - Publish a UI artifact

-- Restore & Build API.csproj using dotnet build
-- Restore & Build pipeline-test-frontend using "npm install" and "npm run-script build"
-- Test dotnet projects using dotnet test
-- Test pipeline-test-frontend using "npm run-script test"
-- Publish API.csproj project as a pipeline artifact
-- Publish pipeline-test-frontend/build as a pipeline artifact

 ### Ideally

 - Pipeline fails when any project fails to build